-In order to secure the health and safety of school system students and employees during the COVID-19 pandemic, the school system will enforce the requirements of the North Carolina Department of Health and Human Services (DHHS) applicable to individuals entering school grounds and facilities and will adhere to any requirements placed on the school system by DHHS.
-The superintendent or designee, in conjunction with appropriate health officials, shall develop protocols where necessary to implement DHHS requirements.
-These temporary requirements shall remain in effect until repealed by the board or until the applicable guidance from DHHS is rescinded, whichever occurs first.
+In order to secure the health and safety of school system students and employees during the COVID-19 pandemic, the school system will implement the strategies that enforce the requirements of the North Carolina Department of Health and Human Services (DHHS) advises be implemented by all schools to lower the risk of COVID-19 exposure and spreadapplicable to individuals entering school grounds and facilities and will adhere to any requirements placed on the school system by DHHS.
+The superintendent or designee, in conjunction with appropriate health officials, shall develop protocols where necessary to implement strategies recommended by DHHS requirements.
+These temporary requirements rules shall remain in effect until repealed by the board or until the applicable guidance from DHHS is rescinded, whichever occurs first.